NewtonCityHall1

 A welcoming gesture

-In June 2017, the Newton City Council passed an ordinance making the Garden City a “welcoming city.”
+In 2017, the Newton City Council passed an ordinance making the Garden City a “welcoming city,” with City Councilor Susan Albright leading the push.

 The ordinance—enacted during President Donald Trump’s first term amidst his ban on immigrants from Muslim-majority nations—prohibits local law enforcement and city officials from arresting, investigating or alerting federal authorities about someone based solely on immigration status.
 It also bars the city from cooperating with the federal government on any efforts to create a registry based on ethnic origin or religion.

 Trump is back in the Oval Office, and he’s doubled down on his push for mass deportations.
-In the past couple of weeks, ICE agents have been seen grabbing people off the streets across Massachusetts, including in Worcester, Waltham, Watertown and Newton.
+In the past several weeks, ICE agents have been seen grabbing people off the streets across Massachusetts, including in Worcester, Waltham, Watertown and Newton.

 What ‘welcoming’ means